Top 10 Most Corrupt U.S. Presidents

 Biden is a disgrace to America and a total embarrassment.

-Bill Clinton The infamous Monica Lewinsky scandal, coupled with allegations of perjury and obstruction of justice, were indicative of personal corruption in the Oval Office.
+The infamous Monica Lewinsky scandal, coupled with allegations of perjury and obstruction of justice, was indicative of personal corruption in the Oval Office.
 These controversies stained his presidency and eroded public faith in his leadership.

 If you take a look at his increase in personal wealth alone, the rampant corruption during his tenure should be apparent.